Hematuria Treatment in Orange County, CA

 If the blood is undetectable to the eye, then a urine sample will need to be collected and tested to determine if there is in fact blood in the person’s urine.
 This test is very simple and can often be performed within Southland Urology’s office in a matter of minutes.

-Common Outcomes from Testing
+Common Outcomes from Hematuria Testing

 The patient’s urine sample will be checked for the presence of more than just blood.
-This standard test also looks for the presence of protein within the urine, as this can provide additional insight that can lead your specialist to a definitive diagnosis.
+This standard test also looks for the presence of protein within the urine, as this can provide additional insight that can lead your urologist to a definitive diagnosis.

 If protein is found within the patient’s urine, then there is an increased likelihood for their hematuria to be caused by kidney disease.
 This is due to the fact that properly functioning kidneys will filter out any proteins from the urine before it is expelled from the body.